Overview

 Grip

 The foundation of everything.
-We cover two-handed grip mechanics, wrist alignment, grip pressure distribution, and the single most common grip error that destroys accuracy without the shooter realizing it.
+We cover two-handed grip mechanics, wrist alignment, grip pressure distribution, and the common grip errors that decrease accuracy without the shooter realizing it.

 Stance & Platform